 35.3.1 General

-MLO enables operations such as, but not limited to, discovery, authentication, ML setup, and frame exchanges, between two MLDs as described in 35.3 (Multi-link operation (MLO)).
+MLO enables operations between two MLDs as described in 35.3 (Multi-link operation (MLO))(#23031).
 Each STA affiliated with an MLD shall be an EHT STA.

 An EHT AP shall set dot11MultiLinkActivated to true and shall be affiliated with an AP MLD.
 An AP MLD and all of its affiliated AP(s) shall follow the rules defined in 35.3 (Multi-link operation (MLO)).

-NOTE 1—There is no mobile EHT AP with dot11MultiLinkActivated equal to false.
+NOTE 1—There is no EHT mobile (#23003)AP with dot11MultiLinkActivated equal to false.

 (..existing texts…)